ykabaran/TwitterSplash/README.md

 ## Thanks

 Special thanks to Isilay Olgun for preparing the images used in this demo.
-Otherwise this would be a very ugly demonstration.
+Otherwise this would be a very ugly looking demonstration.

 ## Copyright and License